Gandalf1783/JRPGGameServer/README.md

 ### Known Bugs:
   - The Tiles assigning to the correct Chunk does not work (has to be redone)
+  - Sending all Players to a new Player is not done correctly!

 ### Things to Work on:
   - Security-Features during Login-Process